What is the most common manifestation of decompression sickness?

 - Weakness in the arms or legs.

-- Loss of hearing or ringing in the ears.
+- Loss of hearing.
+This can include or ringing in the ears.

 - Coughing up blood.